Skip to main content

 Crockpot pumpkin soup

 Soup and sandwich night is delicious and simple for a back-to-school fall night.
 If the kiddos have embraced pumpkin, try this crockpot pumpkin soup recipe from Rachel Cooks.
 It only uses five ingredients and cooks in the crockpot on low while you’re at work.
-You can speed up the cook time, if need be, by using the high setting.
+You can speed up the cooking time, if need be, by using the high setting.
 Pair this delicious, healthy soup with the family’s favorite sandwiches.

 Broccoli cheese soup